Five Things to do

 Hike to Shanti Stupa and say a prayer for peace.
 Also, remember to double check what time it closes.
 6pm in summer months, 5pm in winter months.
 We arrived at 6.30pm, half an hour too late and consoled ourselves with ice-cream.
 It was still a beautiful walk, with views over the lake and some nice big trees.
 Shanti Stupa in Pokhara is a Buddhist monument and the first World Peace Pagoda in Nepal.

 This is right on the lakefront.
 The ride we went on was the ferris wheel.
 You could see all of the inner workings and it spun so fast that the birdcages people sit in flew out horizontal with the ground.
 There were no doors on the little cages.
 It was fantastic.
 There are also bumper cars etc. I think the park is becoming permanent.
 If you want to do something fun and terrifying whilst in Pokhara lakeside, I can highly recommend this cheap thrill!
 I think we each paid $1.50 nzd.

 3. experience the street food

 A backpackers budget staple.
 There is a huge variety of food and sweets to hunt out.
 I especially enjoyed the use of bicycles as a barbecues along the lakes edge.
 Expect to pay between 20c to 75c for a snack, and around $3 to $4 for a meal in a cafe.

 4. row your own boat

-Take a boat out on lake for the day.
-We did this high as kites and managed to paddle in some huge lazy circles, periodically jumping in.
+Take a boat out on the lake for the day.
+We did this soaring and managed to paddle in some huge lazy circles, periodically jumping in.
 Try not to get water in your mouth.